brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-30-the-secret-ingredient-to-photorealism.md

 > It's designed to create a standarized protocol to share basic color correction data across different systems form different vendors.
 > The functions that the ASC-CDL node provides in blender are: SLOPE , OFFSET and POWER.

+^ Will not work in viewport, so pretty useless.

 pro

 > mike pan on March 17, 2017 7:15 pm